CLOSE X

 a demonstration in a museum along the Mississippi

-A Smithsonian affiliate, this sprawling complex has earned praise as the one of the Midwest’s finest museums.
-Built on the site of the Dubuque Boat & Boiler Works, operating from 1851 until 1972 as the nation’s largest shipbuilder on inland waters, the museum couldn’t be better positioned to trace the colorful history of the Golden Age of Steamboating on the Mississippi.
+Built on the site of the Dubuque Boat & Boiler Works, operating from 1851 until 1972 as the nation’s largest shipbuilder on inland waters, the museum couldn’t be better.
+It traces the colorful history of the Golden Age of Steamboating on the Mississippi.

 The museum couples seamlessly with the adjacent Aquarium where visitors can get up close and personal with some of the creatures that call the river home – from massive gar and catfish to playful otters.